 - The Oats Series: Older Pig speaks with an American accent while Younger Pig (and just about everyone else they know) speaks with a British accent.

-- In Animaniacs, Wakko Warner has an English accent (Liverpool) while his siblings have General American accents.
+- In Animaniacs, Wakko Warner has a Liverpudlian accent while his siblings have New York accents.

 - Numbuh One and his dad from Codename: Kids Next Door have British accents, but his grandfather and uncle have American accents.